Mary has many hobbies and shares her ideas and passion in an easy-to-read, user-friendly way.

 2. Watch for Prefixes and Suffixes

 It is often easy to overlook the use of prefixes when we play Scrabble.
 Developing an eye for looking for prefixes such as dis, un, re, and anti will advance your game immensely.
 It is a good idea to move potential prefixes to the left of your tray.
-This will assist you in training your brain to look at the possible plays.
+This will assist you in training your brain to see possible plays using them.

 Likewise, keep alert to the potential for suffixes as well—est, er, ing or ly.
 These tiles should be moved to the right of your tray.